 Functional Voice Training

-Thanks to the baby boomers and those who came of age in the 1950’s, there are more senior singers than ever working to stay vital and sing longer.
+Thanks to the baby boomers and those who came of age in the late 1940’s, 1950’s and ’60’s, there are more senior singers than ever working to stay vital and sing longer.
 When working with older singers you must understand what happens to a body and voice as it ages.
 Also know that it is possible for new neural pathways from brain to body to be forged with the right kind of physical and mental exercises in voices that have functional problems.

-If I was to work with Linda according to how she sounded, I would have started with breathing and brighter vowels,”getting the sound forward,” relaxing the tongue, relearning vowel formations, activating the soft palate, etc. She would have improved for a time, maybe 3 months, then tapered off, because the issues did not stem from how she sounded.
+If I was to work with Val according to how she sounded, I would have started with breathing and brighter vowels, “getting the sound forward,” trying to relax the tongue, relearning vowel formations, activating the soft palate, etc. She would have improved for a time, maybe 3 months, then tapered off improvement, because the issues did not stem from how she sounded.

-In spite of Linda’s singing entirely in chest voice, it was a weak chest voice function which was a surprise to her.
-Our process, once a week for 3 months, focused on functional exercises to coax response from those weakened muscles, then strengthen them in balance with pure head voice.
+In spite of Val’s singing entirely in her low register, it was a weak ‘chest voice-Mode 1- function’ which was a surprise to her.
+Our process, once a week for the first 3 months, focused on targeted exercises from both vocal rehabilitation and vocal pedagogy, based on pitch, pattern and dynamics, to coax response from those weakened laryngeal muscles, then strengthen them in balance with her newly found head voice-Mode 2.

-In the second 3 months, we added a few traditional vocalize after the functional work.
-I had to remember that I could not move faster than Linda was ready to go functionally AND emotionally.
+In the second 3 months, we added a few traditional vocalize after the functional technical work.
+I could not move faster than Val was ready to go functionally AND emotionally.
 She began personal therapy which has enabled her to move through her study with more purpose and happiness.